Multi-Region Business Continuity Plan (Business Continuity Plan)

 • Users with No Access are unable to log in.

-Quality Assurance for a BCP System
+Quality Assurance for a Multi-Region BCP System

-• The BCP system is kept in a "warm" state.
+• The Multi-Region BCP system is kept in a "warm" state.
 This means it's always ready for you to switch over to it.

-• The BCP system is hosted in a different region than your primary system.
+• The Multi-Region BCP system is hosted in a different region than your primary system.
 This ensures that regional issues don't impact your ability to continue business operations.